 (Toe Amputation; Foot Amputation)

-Surgical removal of a toe, foot, or part of a foot
+This amputation surgery removes a toe, foot, or part of a foot.

 Reasons for Procedure